Nifesimi23/Data-science-projects/README.md

 *### PowerBI Visuals
 1. [Riby Dashboard](https://github.com/Nifesimi23/Data-science-projects/blob/main/Riby%20Dashboard.pdf)

+This visualization gave an insight to the major sales regions and best selling products.

 2. [Capston project - Uptimize Visual](https://github.com/Nifesimi23/Data-science-projects/blob/main/Capstone%20project%20Visuals.pdf)

 This an analysis of different important key point indicators that are used in the recruitment selection process as gotten from a survey taken from business and hiring personnel